 4 | Don’t Compare Yourself to Others

 For example, blogging lends itself well to those who love to read and write book reviews.
 Why?
 People who love to read books tend to enjoy reading reviews about up-and-coming books and are often quite skilled at writing.
 In comparison, cosmetics is more visual.
-Fans of beauty content tend look to visual-rich platforms like Instagram, YouTube, and Pinterest for inspiration.
+Fans of beauty content tend look to visual-rich platforms like Instagram and YouTube for inspiration.

-One of the things I wish I knew before I started blogging is that blogging should be internally motivated, and not driven by the desire to grow stats.
-Stats are one way to measure success, but they aren’t everything.
+One of the things I wish I knew before I started blogging is that blogging should be internally motivated, and not driven by the desire to ”grow stats.”
+Stats are one way to measure success.
+However, they aren’t everything.
 If you focus on making genuine connections and steadily work towards your end goal, you’ll see results.

 5 | Have Fun & Make Friends

 Last, but certainly not least, blogging should always be fun.
-If all of a sudden writing makes you feel anxious or depressed, something has gone wrong.
-Write content that brings you joy, not just content that you think will bring you page views.
+If writing makes you feel anxious or depressed, something has gone wrong.
+Write content that brings you joy, not just content that you think will produce page views.

 Blogging is inherently social.
 One of my favorite aspects about blogging is the ability to connect with and make genuine friendships.
 I look forward to reading what my friends post.
 I am so blessed by their constant encouragements and support.
 It sounds cheesy, but the blogging community truly is so supportive of one another.